 SUPPORT & PROMOTION PROGRAM

-The governing principle of residency programs at the Darling Foundry is to provide artists and curators with the resources of time and space allowing them to focus on research and experimentation.
+The governing principle of residency programs at the Fonderie Darling is to provide artists and curators with the resources of time and space allowing them to focus on research and experimentation.
 These resources are materialized by covering all costs pertaining to travel, accommodation, administration, subsistence fees, as well as a budget for production expenses.
 They also take the form of a personalized support and promotion program.

 Professional meetings are regularly organized with local and international arts professionals, according to the interests of the residents.
 Weekly lists of curated recommendations are also provided with information on openings, current exhibitions, conferences, lectures and events of interest.
 While they are encouraged to appropriate the various indoor and outdoor spaces available to them, residents are offered a variety of opportunities to meet with a diverse audience: open studios events, studio visits, guided tours, educational activities, creative workshops, among others.